-Requirements for Assessing Suitability and Risk Categorization of Collective Investment Schemes $(CIS)^{54}$
+Requirements for Assessing Suitability and Risk Categorization of Collective Investment Schemes $(CIS)^{67}$

-4.1 AMCs shall classify CIS and investment plans55 as per the following risk profiles:
+4.1 [AMCs shall classify CIS and investment plans as per the following risk profiles:

-Category of CIS/Plans Risk Profile Risk of Principal Erosion Money Market Funds with no exposure in corporate commercial papers Very Low Principal at very low risk Money Market Funds with investment in corporate commercial papers, Capital Protected Funds (non-equity), Income Funds with deposits/placement in AA or above rated banks/ DFIs and investment in Government Securities or Government backed Sukuks.
+Category of CIS/Plans based on investment policy Risk Profile Risk of Principal Erosion Money Market Funds with no exposure in corporate commercial papers [and/or short term Sukuk] 68 .
+Very Low Principal at very low risk Money Market Funds with investment in corporate commercial papers [and/or short term Sukuk] 69 , Capital Protected Funds (non-equity), Income Funds with deposits/placement in A or above rated banks/ DFIs and investment in Government Securities or Government backed Sukuks.
 Weighted average duration of portfolio of securities shall not exceed six (6) months.
-Low Principal at low risk Income funds with investment in A and above rated banks, AA rated corporate debt instruments, MTS and spread transactions.
+Low Principal at low risk Income Funds with investment in AA rated corporate debt instruments, MTS and spread transactions.
 Weighted average duration of portfolio of securities shall not exceed two (2) years.
 Moderate Principal at moderate risk CPP I Strategy Based Funds, Income Funds (where investment is made in fixed rate instruments or below A rated banks or corporate sukuks or bonds, spread transactions, Asset Allocation and Balanced Funds (with equity exposure up to 50% mandate).
 Medium Principal at medium risk Equity Funds, Asset Allocation (with 0 - 100% Equity exposure mandate) and Balanced Funds (with 30 - 70% Equity exposure mandate), Commodity Funds, Index Trakker Funds and Sector Specific Equity Related Funds.
 High Principal at high risk

-- 4.1.1 AMCs shall ensure that standard risk profile of CIS/plans as per above table are printed in prominently visible form on the front page of offering document, investment forms and in the fund manager report. - 4.1.2 AMCs shall formulate and maintain policies and procedures with respect to their obligation to ensure suitability of CIS/plans to the investor. - 4.1.3 AMCs shall develop investor risk profiling mechanism for assessment of suitability of CIS/plan to the potential investor.
+- 4.1.1 AMCs shall ensure that standard risk profile of CIS/plans as per above table are printed in prominently visible form on the front page of offering document, investment forms and in the fund manager report. - 4.1.2 AMCs shall formulate and maintain policies and procedures with respect to their obligation to ensure suitability of CIS/plans to the investor.

-54 SECP Circular No.2 of 2020 dated February 06, 2020
+67 SECP Circular No.2 of 2020 dated February 06, 2020.